seinecle/mk99/docs/generated-html/subdir/the-headache-of-data-integration_temp_pdf.md

 //ST: !

-(if you are interested, data scientists actually have whole books on the subject of wrangling with the mess of different data sources)
+Data scientists actually have entire books devoted to the subject of wrangling with the complexity of integrating different data sources.

 image::wrangling.jpg[align="center", title="Data wrangling"]
 {nbsp} +